deepsidhpura777/Visual-Question-Answering-Using-CNN-LSTM-based-Stacked-Attention-Model/README.md

 Custom Neural Network architecture based on stacking image embeddings from CNNs (ResNet 152) and question embeddings from LSTMs to predict correct answers for context relevant questions about the images in VQA 1 validation dataset.
 The model accuracy is 55.7 % using the standard VQA evaluation metric, within 5 % range of the state-of-the-art model.

+## Prerequisites

+* Python 2.7 (Anaconda distribution favorable)
+* Keras 1.1.1
+* TensorFlow 0.9.0

 ## Description of the files

 ### nn_architectures.py

 Keras implementation of the stacked attention model.
 It includes multiple neural network architectures with different hyperparameters.
 The final architecture is defined as functional_embed_network.

+### final_outputs

+Includes the Neural Network training log describing the loss after each epoch.
+The best accuracy was at epoch 84, described in the accuracy_epoch_84

 ### Soft Attention Models